lanag1/Heuristic-Evaluation/README.md

 ### 9: Help Users Recognize, Diadnose, and Recover From Errors
 Tell users of the site why and error happened and provide suggestions on how to resolve the issue.
 ### 10: Help and Documentation
-Give users a resource for extra help and assistamce.
+Give users a resource for extra help and assistance.

 # Site 1: [New York Governemnt IDs](https://my.ny.gov)
 ![Website of New York's ID Services](NYID.png)